 Did you know Play-Doh was a happy accident?
 The inventor was trying to make wallpaper cleaner.
 But that was a failure that worked — and many ideas didn’t such as fortune cookies for dogs.
 There is lots of information to pour through and assimilate because we know that failures are life’s biggest teachers.
 (Growth mindset!)

-I’m a BIG fan of the Growth Mindset Journal called The Big Life Journal.
+Have you seen the growth mindset journal called The Big Life Journal?
 It’s an interactive, guided journal for children ages 7 and up.
 The prompts and reading are designed to help kids develop a growth mindset and other life skills.
 BUY The Big Life Journal and printables.

 You Might Also Like: